nicolb2305/vcu-custom-game-randomizer/README.md

 # VCU Custom game randomizer

-Copies a string to the clipboard containing randomized teams for the League of Legends custom game lobby the player running the program is in
+Randomizes teams in a custom game of League of Legends, and posts the random teams in the lobby chat